Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 Right after the first beach (Platja del Bell Repòs), the first interesting spot appears: the rock formations known as Banyeres dels monjos, which translates to Monks’ baths.
 They get this name because the legend says that the monks who lived in the monastery bathed there.
 Besides bathing, we suggest you grab your snorkel goggles and go exploring because where there are rocks, there’s life!

 The next cove, Platja d’en Taita, appears right after the rocks.
 It’s usually quite crowded, especially in summer.
-Still, it’s a great place to lay on the sand and get a bit tanned (reef-safe sun cream highly recommended!).
+Still, it’s a great place to lay on the sand and get a bit tanned (reef-safe sun cream is highly recommended!).

 Views of Port de la Selva from the Camí de Ronda

 The next treasure is not far from the viewpoint.
-If you love snorkelling, stop at the Platja d’en Pere Esteve, a little cove located in a mini-peninsula.
+If you love snorkelling, stop at the Platja d’en Pere Esteve, a little cove in a mini-peninsula.
 The cove is surrounded by rocks, which beg to be explored!

 The last stop on our hike was the Far de s’Arenella.
 It’s a lighthouse inaugurated in 1913, which served as an inspiration to build other lighthouses, like the one in Tossa de Mar.
 It’s located 3 km far from Port de la Selva.
-We decided to stop here, but if you’re up for hiking further, go ahead!
-The path continues along the coast through pine forests and passing by several beaches, until getting to Llançà, another beautiful coastal village.
-The hike from Port de la Selva to Llança is 7 km one way.

 S'Arenella lighthouse